Albert Likuvalu

-He was elected to the National Assembly of France in the 2007 French legislative election, the first time that a socialist candidate had been elected from Wallis and Futuna.
+He was elected to the National Assembly of France in the 2007 French legislative election, the second time that a socialist candidate had been elected from Wallis and Futuna.
 As a deputy he sat with the Socialist, Radical, Citizen and Miscellaneous Left group in the Assembly.
 He lost his seat in 2012.

 He ran for the Senate in the 2020 French Senate election, coming third with 23% of the vote.